mlouisewoo/Cobol/README.md

 ## Installation

-Clone the github with the https link or download our zip files.
+Clone the repo with the https link (https://github.com/mlouisewoo/Cobol.git) or download our zip files.

-The application works best in Java Netbeans.
+Our application works best in Java Netbeans.

 ## Usage